cli-kit/cli-logger/README.md

 The `encoding` and `mode` options supported by `fs.createWriteStream` are also respected if present.

+#### Raw

+The raw stream type is useful when you want to ensure that the stream implementation is passed the raw log record,  this type is implied when using a [ring buffer](#ring-buffer).

+## Ring Buffer

+The `RingBuffer` implementation does not write records to a stream it gathers them into an array (with a specified limit) and optionally can flush the records to a stream at a later time.

+This is useful if you wish to keep track of all (or some) log messages and then write a debug log file when a particular event occurs (such as a fatal error).

+See the [ringbuffer][ringbuffer] example program.

 ## Events

 The `Logger` implementation dispatches the following events: